 Antibody tests are done through a finger prick with results in 15 minutes.

-Rapid PCR test results are ready within 60 minutes.
+PCR test results may be ready within 60 minutes.

 Factors such as the test used and the day of the week you are tested can play a role in its processing.